 - Do a photosynthesis science project.
 [VIDEO]

-- Go on a tree scavenger hunt for beautiful trees and more.
+- Go on a nature hike and tree scavenger hunt for beautiful trees and more.
 (Get your free printable scavenger hunt after this section – great idea for family activity, too!)

 - Clean up around trees in your yard, on a walk, or in a public park.

 - Make leaf crafts, but be sure to only use the ones that have fallen from the tree already!
 (Great for Arbor Day activities for toddlers or spring tree crafts for preschoolers / tree activities for pre k, too!)